In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Contains: Milk, Wheat

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans, Sesame.

 Cook the orzo

-- Rinse the shrimp, then drain on a paper-towel-lined plate and pat dry.
-Season with salt and pepper.
+- Rinse and drain the shrimp.
+Pat dry on a paper-towel-lined plate.
+Season lightly with salt and pepper.

 Cook the tomato sauce and shrimp

 In a large frying pan over medium heat, warm 2 to 3 tablespoons oil until hot but not smoking.
 Stir in the onion and oregano and cook until the onion is translucent, 1 to 2 minutes.
 Stir in 3 tablespoons [¼ cup] white wine (from your pantry) or water, scraping up any browned bits from the bottom of the pan.
 Add the spicy tomato sauce base and bring to a boil, then reduce to a simmer and cook, stirring often, until starting to thicken, 2 to 4 minutes.